 The NCVO (National Council for Voluntary Organisations) has put together a raft of useful advice, and is hosting seminars around reopening and adapting services.

-Their guidance pages have been updated (24 June) including around the latest guidance:
+Their guidance pages are being regularly updated including around the latest guidance:

 They also have a series of webinars, and if you’ve missed them live, you can catch the recordings.